 Our most aggressive therapy includes replacement of any deficiencies, vitamin and antioxidant replacement with mega-doses given through intravenous therapy.
 On occasions acupuncture may be of assistance.

-There is not one given treatment for peripheral neuropathy.
+There is not one given management for peripheral neuropathy.
 Dr. Allibone is a specialist at finding the root of the issue in each individual patient so that a tailored plan can be implemented.
-This treatment method produces the best long-term effects for optimal health.Back to Top
+This management method produces the best long-term effects for optimal health.Back to Top